Trust in NZ Media Plummets

 • Freedom of speech is one of the cornerstones of democracy.
 This includes the freedom of some people to pen opinions that we may not agree with!

-But… frequent visitors to this website may have already identified the frustration that most investment professionals (including us) can experience, given the impact that many media reports can have on some people’s financial decision making – such as changing investment strategies based on fearful news reporting, fake or otherwise.
+But… frequent visitors to this website may have already identified the frustration that most investment professionals (including us) experience with the media.
+More specifically the impact many media reports can have on some people’s financial decision making – such as changing investment strategies based on fearful news reporting.
+Consider the following international headlines, from reputable sources, about the most well-tracked investment index in the world, the largest 500 companies listed in the US Stock market (“S&P 500”).
+All headlines are predictions made in December about the year to come, though this sort of sentiment can be found year-round:

 Especially over the last decade or two, technology has disrupted many long-established businesses.
-Media is no exception.
+The media is no exception.

-Just a few short years ago, traditional news outlets including newspapers, magazines, and the evening news was big business, mainly because the funding required to pay for printing presses or television studios and expensive cameras and journalists was so difficult for a newcomer to get.
+Just a few short years ago, traditional news outlets including newspapers, magazines, and the evening news was big business, mainly because the funding required to pay for printing presses or television studios, including expensive cameras and journalists, broadcasting licences, satellite time to transmit live broadcasts from journalists in far-flung locations was all so difficult for a newcomer to obtain.
 The same funding barriers prevented anyone from obtaining, then passing on, simple information to the masses, such as the weather forecast.
+This is called a competitive moat, just like a castle of the middle ages had a moat to prevent roving armies from seriously challenging it, the cost of funding a decent news operation prevented newcomers from challenging established media outlets.

-Nowadays, establishing your own blog or website can be done for a hundred bucks or less, and anybody with a smartphone and a social media account can have the same reach as a journalist.
-News is 24/7 and delivered via smartphone app or social media – if we need to know the weather forecast, rather than tune into a radio station or wait patiently for the six o’clock news (as we had to just a decade ago), a smartphone app will tell us instantly.
-In the face of such technology and innovation, mainstream media remain burdened with their expensive TV studios and whopping newsreader salaries.
+Nowadays, anybody with a smartphone and a social media account can have the same reach as a journalist.
+You can even have your own website for a few hundred dollars.
+News is continuously delivered via smartphone app or social media.
+If we need to know the weather forecast, rather than tune into a radio station or wait patiently for the six o’clock news (as everyone needed to just a decade ago), a smartphone app will tell us instantly.
+In the face of such technology and innovation, mainstream media remain burdened with their expensive studios and monstrous newsreader salaries.

 Several other matters have also had an impact: